netdata/netdata/docs/getting-started.md

 ![Animated GIF of the My Nodes menu in action](https://user-images.githubusercontent.com/1153921/64389938-9aa7b800-cff9-11e9-9653-a77e791811ad.gif)

-Whenever you pan, zoom, highlihgt, or pause a chart, Netdata will synchronize those settings with any other agent you visit via the My nodes menu.
-Even your scroll position is synchronized, so you'll see exactly the same charts and respective data on another system.
+Whenever you pan, zoom, highlight, select, or pause a chart, Netdata will synchronize those settings with any other agent you visit via the My nodes menu.
+Even your scroll position is synchronized, so you'll see the same charts and respective data on another system.

 You can now track performance anomalies across your entire infrastructure without ever leaving Netdata!